chrislevn/dockerfile-practices/README.md

 ENTRYPOINT ["echo", "Hello, World!"]
 ```

-- CMD: The CMD instruction provides default arguments for the entrypoint command defined by ENTRYPOINT.
-It sets the default parameters or arguments that will be passed to the entrypoint command when the container starts.
-CMD can also be specified in either the shell form (as a command string) or the exec form (as an array of strings).
-If the CMD instruction is present in the Dockerfile, it will be overridden by any command line arguments passed to the docker run command when starting the container.
+- `CMD`: The `CMD` instruction provides default arguments for the entrypoint command defined by `ENTRYPOINT`.
+It sets the default parameters or arguments that will be passed to the entrypoint command when the container starts. `CMD` can also be specified in either the shell form (as a command string) or the exec form (as an array of strings).
+If the `CMD` instruction is present in the Dockerfile, it will be overridden by any command line arguments passed to the docker run command when starting the container.

 ```Dockerfile
 FROM ubuntu:20.04